 Hometown: Highlands Ranch, CO

 Age: 20 (04/29/1998)

-The consensus top recruit in the nation for her class, she will be attending UCLA in the fall of 2016 … Attends Mountain Vista High School where she will graduate in June 2016 … Was named the 2014-15 Gatorade National Girls Soccer Player of the Year … She was the 2015 NSCAA Youth Girls National Player of the Year … She was the Colorado Sports Hall of Fame 2015 High School Female Athlete of the Year … The 2014 NSCAA Youth Girls National Player of the Year … As a junior she scored 24 goals and 12 assists in 18 games for Mountain Vista, helping the team to the semifinals of the 5A state championship… As sophomore, she missed more than half her high school games due to National Team commitments, but helped the Golden Eagles to the Colorado 5A semifinals … Named to the All-Colorado Team as a freshman and helped her team to the 5A title … Was the MVHS Offensive MVP … A 2013 NSCAA Youth All-American …Was a Sports Illustrated Kid of the Year Top-5 finalist.
+The consensus top recruit in the nation for her class, she enrolled at UCLA in the winter of 2017 where she appeared in three spring games for the Bruins … Was named the 2014-15 Gatorade National Girls Soccer Player of the Year … She was the 2015 NSCAA Youth Girls National Player of the Year … She was the Colorado Sports Hall of Fame 2015 High School Female Athlete of the Year … The 2014 NSCAA Youth Girls National Player of the Year…Was a Sports Illustrated Kid of the Year Top-5 finalist.